Frequently Asked Questions¶

 XMP¶

 XMP (Extensible Metadata Platform) is an XML-based metadata container format developed by Adobe.
 It provides many more fields (as part of embedded models like Dublin Core) than Exif.
 This also makes it difficult - if not impossible - to provide full support.
 Reading title, copyright, artist, and description from XMP sidecar files is implemented as a proof-of-concept, contributions are welcome.
-Indexing of embedded XMP is only possible via Exiftool, see above.
+Indexing of embedded XMP is only possible via ExifTool, see above.

 Why are my video files not indexed?

 In case FFmpeg is disabled or not installed, videos cannot be indexed because still images cannot be created.
-You should also have Exiftool enabled to extract metadata such as duration, resolution, and codec.
+You should also have ExifTool enabled to extract metadata such as duration, resolution, and codec.

 Some files seem hidden, where are they?

-If the quality filter is enabled, you might find them in Photos > Review.
+If the quality filter is enabled, you might find them in Search > Review.
 Otherwise, their format may not be supported, they may be corrupted, or they may be stacked with other files if their name, exact date & location, or unique image ID indicate they belong to the same photo.
 You may then unstack them if this happened by mistake e.g. because of bad metadata.

 For what reasons can files be stacked?